-As global agricultural production expands, areas of mature forests are projected to shrink by 13%.
+In terms of pesticide use, Canada ranked below many of its counterparts as measured by pesticide use per unit of agricultural land, using far less than Japan, the Netherlands and other European countries.
+Nevertheless, the risk of pesticides contaminating groundwater has increased, which is contributing to Canada's deteriorating water quality since 1981.
+This is primarily due to urbanization and agricultural production, which has had consequences for both biodiversity (fish and wildlife) and human recreational activities in Canada.37 Biodiversity As global agricultural production expands, areas of mature forests are projected to shrink by 13%.
 Land use changes, including deforestation, conversion to large monoculture crop areas and increased pesticide use, are major culprits in the loss of biodiversity globally.
 Polluted streams and waterbodies also contribute.
 According to the OECD about one-third of biodiversity in rivers and lakes worldwide has already been lost.38 The insect population, which is another indicator of biodiversity health, is globally in decline.
-The World Wildlife Federation estimates that populations of invertebrates declined by about one third between 1970 and 2008.39

-Biodiversity in Canada has improved somewhat over past decade (Figure 7).
-This is primarily a result of improved soil cover, due to more conservation till and less summerfallow, conservation file:///D:/BIODIVERSITY/Highlights_OECD_Environmental_Performance_Review_Canada2017%20(1).pdf.
+The World Wildlife Fund (WWF) estimates that populations of invertebrates declined by about one third between 1970 and 2008.39 Biodiversity in Canada, as measured by AAFC's agri-environmental indicators, has improved only marginally over the past decade (Figure 7).
+This indicator is a combination of soil cover and 37 OECD, "Environmental Performance Reviews Canada, 2017: Highlights," pg.
+14. Accessed at: file:///D:/BIODIVERSITY/Highlights OECD Environmental Performance Review Canada2017%20(1).pdf. http://d2ouvy59p0dg6k.cloudfront.net/downloads/lpr living planet report 2012.pdf.

 35 AAFC, "Environmental Sustainability of Canadian Agriculture," Report #4, 2016, pg.
-117. 36 Ibid.
+117.